postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-troubleshooting_monitors.md

 warning: false
 ---

-Monitors are kept in sync with your collections in the Postman app at all times.
-This means that you can debug in the app locally, while your monitors are updated on our servers, seamlessly.
+Postman always syncs your monitors with your collections in the Postman app.
+As a result, you can debug in the app locally, while your monitors are updated on our servers, seamlessly.

-The best way to debug monitors is via the Postman console available on the monitors web view.
-Click on the failed monitor, and review the relevant logs under the **Console Log** tab.
+The Postman console in the monitors web view is the best way to debug monitors.
+Click the failed monitor, and review the relevant logs under the **Console Log** tab.

 Check out some tips and tricks for [debugging in the console](/docs/postman/sending_api_requests/debugging_and_logs).

 [![debugging monitors in the console](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-debugging.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-debugging.png)